zzysay/KD4NRE/README.md

 The code requires that you have access to the TACRED dataset (LDC license required).
 Once you have the TACRED data, please put the JSON files under the directory `tree_nn/dataset/tacred`.
 For completeness, we only include sample data files from the TACRED dataset in this repo.

-First, construct the bipartite graph to obtain soft rules (this step can be omitted since we have uploaded the processed file `tree_nn/dataset/pattern/type2prob.json`):
+First, change the work directory and construct the bipartite graph (this step can be omitted since we have uploaded the processed file `tree_nn/dataset/pattern/type2prob.json`):

 ```
+cd bipartite
-python3 bipartite/construct.py
+python3 construct.py
+cd ../
 ```

 Then, change the work directory and download GloVe vectors:
 ```
 cd tree_nn
 chmod +x download.sh; ./download.sh
 ```